tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Materials：PLA, Copper, Wood, Carbon Fiber, etc.</li>
 <li>Printing method: SD card, USB</li>
 </ul>
-<p>We used <a href="https://ultimaker.com/software/ultimaker-cura">Cura</a> in order to modify some important settings for the 3D printing process and to generate a <code>.gcode</code> file. <a href="https://es.wikipedia.org/wiki/G-code">G-code</a> is the language through which we can communicate with computer-controlled machine tools (in this case, the 3D printers) and give them instructions on what to do.
-By selecting the printer in Cura, we will have a profile with proper settings.
-However, we had to modify some settings to manipulate the printing time:</p>
+<p>This test file allows us to test these features: Z-height check, warp check, spike, hole in wall, raft test, overhang Steps 50° - 70°, 2 different extrusion widths: 0.48mm & 0.4mm.
+We used <a href="https://ultimaker.com/software/ultimaker-cura">Ultimaker Cura</a> in order to modify some important settings for the 3D printing process and to generate a <code>.gcode</code> file. <a href="https://es.wikipedia.org/wiki/G-code">G-code</a> is the language through which we can communicate with computer-controlled machine tools (in this case, the 3D printers) and give them instructions on what to do.
+By selecting the printer in Cura, we will have a profile with tons of proper settings.
+However, we had to, and should only, modify some settings to manipulate the printing time:</p>
 <ul>
-<li>Layer height: the thinner the layer, the more detailed the result, and the longer the total printing time.</li>
+<li>Layer height: the thinner the layer, the more detailed the result, and the longer the total printing time.
+We chose 0.2mm for the tests to get a detailed result.</li>
+<li>Wall thickness: 0.8mm</li>
+<li>Infill density: 10%</li>
+<li>Print speed: 60mm/s</li>
+<li>Support: we might need to generate <a href="https://ultimaker.com/en/resources/52663-support">support</a> structure under the model to prevent the material from falling down in the case of large overhang angles</li>
 </ul>
+<p>The printing was done in less than 1 hour:</p>
 <p></p>
-<p>The overhang test show that the printer is capable to print model with overhang without support up to 70 degrees, however the surface for 60 degrees or above is uneven and not smooth.</p>
+<p>As we can see in the images above, the definition of the print is quite good, the details are respected and the print angles can be large.
+The printer is capable to print model with overhang without support up to 70 degrees, however the surface for 60 degrees or above is uneven and not smooth.</p>
 <h6>Second test</h6>
 <p>For the <a href="https://www.thingiverse.com/thing:636363">second test</a>, I teamed up with <a href="http://fabacademy.org/2020/labs/barcelona/students/roger-anguera/">Roger Anguera</a>, <a href="http://fabacademy.org/2020/labs/barcelona/students/bruno-molteni">Bruno Molteni</a>, <a href="https://fabacademy.org/2020/labs/barcelona/students/david-prieto/">David Prieto</a>, and <a href="http://fabacademy.org/2020/labs/barcelona/students/lynn-dika">Lynn Dika</a>.
 We used the <a href="https://www.anycubic.com/products/anycubic-kossel-3d-printer">Anycubic Kossel Delta</a> printer.
 The detailed specs of the machine:</p>
 <ul>